-1. One primary form of documentation, such as an unexpired Alabama Driver's License or instruction permit, Unexpired Alabama identification card, Unexpired U.S. Passport, Unexpired U.S. Permanent Resident Card, Resident Alien Card

-Pre-1997, Unexpired Driver's License or instruction permit from another state or possession that verifies lawful presence, dated 2000 and beyond, U.S. Alien Registration Receipt Card (Form I-151) prior to 1978, BIA or tribal identification card with photo, I -797 Form with expiration date, Voter identification card from a state that verifies lawful presence
+One primary form of documentation, such as an unexpired Alabama Driver's License or instruction permit, Unexpired Alabama identification card, Unexpired U.S. Passport, Unexpired U.S. Permanent Resident Card, Resident Alien Card -Pre-1997, Unexpired Driver's License or instruction permit from another state or possession that verifies lawful presence, dated 2000 and beyond, U.S. Alien Registration Receipt Card (Form I-151) prior to 1978, BIA or tribal identification card with photo, I -797 Form with expiration date, Voter identification card from a state that verifies lawful presence

-Note: Accelerated High School and Dual Enrollment/Dual Credit students may provide a certified copy of their birth certificate to establish U.S. Citizenship and a printout of the student info profile sheet from iNow, signed and dated by their high school principal to establish current residency and ID in the absence of an Alabama driver's license or state issued ID card.
+Note: Accelerated High School and Dual Enrollment/Dual Credit students may provide a certified copy of their birth certificate to establish U.S. Citizenship and a printout of the student info profile sheet from your school's computer system (for example: PowerSchool), signed and dated by their high school principal to establish current residency and ID in the absence of an Alabama driver's license or state issued ID card.
 The profile sheet must show the student's home address and include the student's photo.
+Applicants must submit the documentation identified above in person, via electronic submission or through United States Mail.